ChromiaProject/bridge-anomaly-detector/README.md

 # Bridge anomaly detector

 Application to monitor bridges EVM `withdraw requests` and verify them again a postchain instance.
-If an anomaly is found it will pause the bridge contract.
+If an anomaly is found, it will pause the bridge contract.

 # Build